 This simple homeschool room has butter yellow and isn’t just brightening the walls, because the morning to afternoon sun is beaming through the windows.
 In the splash of morning sunlight, I feel energized to get going.
 One of my girl’s friends says that yellow stimulates brainpower, so I’ll take it.

 It’s a warm alternative to the rest of the house.
-It’s pretty clear on entering our home that I prefer the colour blue.
+And it’s pretty clear on entering our home that I prefer the colour blue.
 Blue is the fluidity of water.
-Blue is calm, cool, ease.
+Blue is calm, cool, easy.
 Blue is borrowed from the impressionist watercolour: Monet.
 That would be why I’ve named our home Giverny of the Mountains.